Safe Schools Program for LGBTQ Students

 The Safe Schools Program for LGBTQ Students informs policy and provides training, technical assistance, and professional development to school administrators and staff on topics related to gender identity, sexual orientation, and school climate.

-Requests for trainings can be submitted online, Submit a Request.
+Requests for trainings and technical assistance can be submitted online, Submit a Request.

 Important LGBTQ Resources